 Please include in your CV a description of mentoring and outreach activities, especially those involving women and racial/ethnic groups that are underrepresented in biomedical research.

-The LCP Search Committee will review received applications on or around December 7, 2019.
+The review of applications will begin on or around October 15, 2020.
 Applications will be accepted until the position is filled.
 Salary and benefits are commensurate with the experience of the applicant.

 DHHS and NIH are equal opportunity employers